Smart Lock Service

 After the cloud sends the unique code of the accessory to the lock and sends the unique code of the accessory and the peripheral ID of the lock to the accessory, the lock is considered to be paired with the accessory.

-3. The lock stores:
+3. The smart lock stores the following information:

-The peripheral ID of the lock
+• The peripheral ID of the smart lock

-The peripheral ID of the lock
+• The peripheral ID of the smart lock

 So far, the accessory can unlock the door.
 Before unlocking, it tells the lock the unique code of itself and the peripheral ID of the lock for verification.

-If you do not enable the lock service configuration, the module will transmit the obtained raw data to the MCU for processing.
+The module will transmit the obtained raw data to the MCU for processing.

 Description Data